 Sometimes you have to get up close and personal to find even the smallest contraband items that an inmate might have hidden on their person

-The inmate pat-down is one of the least enjoyed duties in our profession, aside from strip-searches.
-For one thing, conducting a pat-down requires us to let the inmate into our personal “bubble,” or, as some would call it, the reactionary gap.
+Conducting a pat-down search for contraband requires us to let the inmate into our personal “bubble,” or, as some would call it, the reactionary gap.
 We are always at a slight disadvantage when it comes to hands-on attacks by inmates.
-We’re always reactionary, and giving up this precious space takes away from the time we have to react to furtive movements or aggressive actions.
+We’re always reactionary and giving up this precious space takes away from the time we have to react to furtive movements or aggressive actions.

-The other reason we dislike pat-downs are because, let’s face it, there are a multitude of inmates who apparently don’t believe in personal hygiene.
-If you live in a warm, humid climate, this problem would be exponentially worse, and I feel for you.
+Another reason we dislike pat-downs are because, let’s face it, there are a multitude of inmates who apparently don’t believe in personal hygiene.
+If you live in a warm, humid climate, this problem can be exponentially worse, and I feel for you.

 Getting up close and personal